-- Maintaining and expanding healthcare access: Victims of the opioid epidemic must be able to pay for treatment, and in New York, that often means funding through Medicaid.
+Max is making sure victims of the opioid epidemic get the support and treatment they need by maintaining and expanding healthcare access.
+Victims of the opioid epidemic must be able to pay for treatment, and in New York, that often means funding through Medicaid.
 Medicaid funding is responsible for 38% of NY’s opioid fight funding, per the Kaiser Family Foundation, and Medicaid covers 4/10 adults with opioid addiction.
-Congress must resist Republican efforts to eliminate funding to Medicaid, because without a fully-funded healthcare system, this crisis will only get worse.
+Max is fighting all Republican efforts to eliminate funding to Medicaid, because without a fully-funded healthcare system, this crisis will only get worse.

 Max refuses all donations from Corporate PACs and lobbyists, including from drug manufacturers , and wrote the bill to eliminate them entirely so they can no longer bankroll politicians.